 Whenever you are consistently hooking or slicing your golf shots, walk off the golf course and book a lesson with the pro.

-How Many Golf Lessons You Should Take When You’re an Advanced Player
+How Many Lessons You Should Take as an Advanced Player

 As an advanced player, it depends on your ambitions.
 If you are happy to knock around the golf course and have no desire to go pro, you don’t need lessons.
 I still recommend having one a week, but as an advanced player, you know what you are doing on the golf course.